kiraksi/MIT/README.md

 # mit-opencourseware
 *MIT Engineering and Computer Science Degree Requirements*

- - 6.0001 Introduction to Computer Science Programming in Python - on edX (Status: In Progress)
+ - 6.0001 Introduction to Computer Science Programming in Python - on edX
  - 6.0002 Introduction to Computational Thinking and Data Science - on edX
  - 6.101 Fundamentals of Programming - on OCW
  - Elements of Software Construction